eurog33k/GazeBible/HOSTING.md

 ./deployfe.sh
 ```

-Builds the frontend, uploads `dist/` to the server, and restarts pm2.
+Builds the frontend, uploads `dist/` and `html/` to the server, and restarts pm2.

 ### Deploy backend changes